X-Men: Schism: Plot

 However, the new Hellfire Club activates a special giant Sentinel, sent towards Utopia.
 With most of the X-Men far from Utopia and part of the team being in the med-lab, young mutant messiah Hope Summers and other teenage mutants volunteer to join Cyclops in the fight against the super Sentinel.
 Wolverine is opposed to the idea of putting children on the front lines against the Sentinel; when Cyclops insists that everyone who wants to fight should fight, Wolverine gets a detonator and threatens to blow up Utopia in order to make the youngsters run away from the island and destroy the super Sentinel.
 Cyclops and Wolverine's frustration with each other come to a head when Cyclops brings up Jean Grey saying that she never loved Wolverine and was always frightened of him.
 Wolverine replies "And if she were here right now, who do you think she would be more frightened of?"
 The two fight each other in a rage while being attacked by the sentinel, with Wolverine appearing to gain the upper hand.

 Eventually, the super Sentinel threat forces them to stop fighting each other and join Hope and the other young mutants in the battle against the Sentinel, and the Sentinel is finally taken down.
 But the ideological differences between Cyclops and Wolverine reaches a breaking point, and Wolverine decide to leave Utopia and bring along whoever wants to come with him.
-He promises not to intervene with what Cylcops is doing in Utopia here as long as he promises to do the same.
-Both men eventually start recruiting their teammates; some members of the X-Men leave with Wolverine to Star fresh in Westchester, while part of the team stays in Utopia with Cyclops.
+He promises not to intervene with what Cyclops is doing in Utopia here as long as he promises to do the same.
+Both men eventually start recruiting their teammates; some members of the X-Men leave with Wolverine to start fresh in Westchester, while part of the team stays in Utopia with Cyclops.